 Slice of banana cream pie on plate with tip on fork

-Taking that traditional recipe and making it vegan was a bit of a challenge, but after a few tries, I think I’ve nailed it.
-My vegan banana cream pie is every bit as creamy and delicious as the original, with layers of bananas, cream filling, and whipped cream, all nestled inside my famous vegan pie crust.
+When it comes to desserts like strawberry cream pie, apple pie, and pecan pie, I don’t think I’ve ever turned down a slice.
+Banana cream pie is another crowd-pleaser that I love making for occasions like Mother’s Day.
+Taking the traditional recipe and making it vegan was a bit of a challenge.
+Eventually, and with a few swaps, my vegan banana cream pie is every bit as creamy and delicious as the original!
+There are layers of bananas, cream filling, and whipped cream, all nestled inside my homemade vegan pie crust.
+No dairy milk, butter, or eggs here.
+You can even make it gluten-free if you need to.

 Overhead view of ingredients for banana cream pie with labels